 Board members, at the time of election or appointment, or within a reasonable time thereafter (not to exceed six months), must have at least a working familiarity with basic finance and accounting practices, including the ability to read and understand the Credit Union’s balance sheet and income statement and to ask, as appropriate, substantive questions of management and the internal and external auditors.

-Board members who were elected or appointed who do not possess the requisite financial skills have six months from election or appointment date to obtain them.
+Board members who were elected or appointed and do not possess the requisite financial skills have six months from their election or appointment date to obtain them.

-Expenses associated with the following education and training activities will normally be approved:
+Expenses associated with education and training activities will normally be approved in accordance with guidance (see Compensation, Reimbursement, and Identification, 1100.13).

-League/Association Annual Meeting

-League/Association Chapter Meetings

-League/Association Learning and Development Offerings

-CUNA’s Volunteer Achievement Program (VAP)

-CUNA’s Volunteer Lending Program (VLP)

-Any additional financial education training provided by vendors, college courses or other opportunities at colleges or universities.

 EMPLOYEES.
-Expenses associated with the following education and training activities will be considered for approval:
+Expenses associated with qualified education and training activities will be considered for approval.

-League/Association Annual Meeting

-League/Association Educational Programs

-League/Association Learning and Development Offerings

-CUNA's Staff Training and Recognition Program (STAR)

-CUNA's Management Enrichment Training Program (MERIT)

-CUNA's Certified Credit Union Executive Program (CCUE) (Management employees only)

-CUES Membership (Management employees only)

 ATTENDANCE.
-The purpose of sending Credit Union representatives to conferences, seminars and courses is to strengthen the Credit Union by improving the knowledge and experience of the attendees.
+The purpose of sending Credit Union representatives to conferences, seminars, and courses is to strengthen the Credit Union by improving the knowledge and experience of the attendees.
 Representatives are required to attend scheduled classes and meetings.
 Failure to do so constitutes a violation of trust and improper use of Credit Union resources.

 Employees who fail to attend scheduled classes or meetings may be subject to disciplinary action, up to and including termination.